Wired Residential Network

 What if I replace my computer or its network card?

-Please use the online form to re-register.
+Please follow instructions on the wired network page to re-register.
 Your computer is recognized on the campus network by a Hardware Address that is unique to every network card, so replacing this requires that it be registered again.

-Do I need to buy anything to connect to the network?
+Do I need to buy anything to connect to the wired network?

-that sells computer equipment.
+Devices plugging in to the wired network need an ethernet port and network cable (also known as Cat-5 or Category-5 cable).
+If your computer doesn't have a built-in ethernet port, you may be able to purchase an ethernet adapter to connect to the computer.
 A network cable is thicker than a phone cord and has connectors on the end that look similar to phone connectors but are slightly

 Who can I talk to if the network connection in my room isn't working?